-Many realistic, Poincaré invariant, quantum mechanical models of strongly interacting few-body systems are based on a generalization of the Bakamjian-Thomas construction.
+Many realistic, Poincaré invariant, quantum mechanical models of strongly interacting few-body systems are based on a generalization of the Bakamjian-Thomas construction [4].
 This construction can be used to formulate models of systems of arbitrary numbers of particles and systems that do not conserve particle number.
-A representative sample of few-body applications of Poincaré invariant quantum mechanics based on the Bakamjian-Thomas construction include relativistic constituent quark models [4-8], relativistic few-nucleon models [9-13] relativistic models involving electromagnetic probes [14-16], and relativistic models with particle production [17, 18].
+A representative sample of few-body applications of Poincaré invariant quantum mechanics based on the Bakamjian-Thomas construction include relativistic constituent quark models [5-9], relativistic few-nucleon models [10-14] relativistic models involving electromagnetic probes [15-17], and relativistic models with particle production [18, 19].
 The virtue of the Bakamjian-Thomas construction is that it provides a means for constructing Poincaré generators for systems of interacting particles.
-The limitation of this construction is that for systems of more than two particles, the dynamical representation of the the Poincaré generators group does not become a tensor product on states representing asymptotically separated subsystems.
+The limitation of this construction is that for systems of more than two particles, the dynamical representation of the Poincaré group does not become a tensor product on states representing asymptotically separated subsystems.
 While this limitation does not lead to observable consequences in the three-body S-matrix or bound-state observables, there are observable consequences when the three-body system is embedded in the four-particle Hilbert space, as it is in four-body problems or when an electroweak probe interacts with a three-body system.

-The most ambitious applications of the Bakamjian-Thomas construction are relativistic Faddeev calculations [9-13] of three-nucleon scattering which have been performed using realistic nucleon-nucleon forces and three-nucleon forces.
+The most ambitious applications of the Bakamjian-Thomas construction are relativistic Faddeev calculations [10-14] of three-nucleon scattering which have been performed using realistic nucleon-nucleon forces and three-nucleon forces.
 The next step in developing a useful relativistic few-body theory would be to model four-nucleon systems or electron scattering from a three-nucleon system.
 In both of these applications a three-nucleon subsystem is embedded in a four-particle Hilbert space, and, for the first time, there is the possibility of observable consequences of violations of cluster properties.

-The restoration of cluster properties can be achieved through an inductive a recursive construction due to Sokolov [19, 20].
-The Sokolov construction consists of a hierarchy of unitary transformations, each of which preserves the S matrix for an associated subsystemisolated subsystems.
+The restoration of cluster properties can be achieved through a recursive construction due to Sokolov [20, 21].
+The Sokolov construction consists of a hierarchy of unitary transformations, each of which preserves the S matrix for systems consisting of isolated subsystems.
 The Bakamjian-Thomas representation is retrieved by setting all of the unitary transformations to the identity operator.
 The Sokolov construction is non-trivial and interaction dependent.
 An isolated three-body system is a special case where the cluster property can be achieved by means of a single overall unitary transformation that preserves the S matrix.
 For systems of more than three particles there are observable differences between the two representations.
-The interested reader can find a complete discussion in [20].
+The interested reader can find a complete discussion in [21].